Center for Cell Death, Injury and Regeneration

 4. Switch on the computer.
 After computer boots up logon with following

-5. The computer will prompt you to enter your username and password that was created during the training session.
-This account is used for tracking users and their usage time for billing.
+5. The computer will prompt you to enter your username and password that was created for ilabs.
+This account is also used for tracking users and their usage time for billing.

 6. Select the objective lens that you intend to use for the experiment.
 Use the black buttons labeled as Objectives on the right hand side of the microscope for this.
 Make sure you use the appropriate immersion medium.
 Do not use the wrong medium as it